abide-ai/abidex/CLI_USAGE.md

 # Make sure package is installed
 pip install -e .

-# Or use Python module syntax
+# Or use Python module syntax for the main CLI
 python -m abidex.cli eval simple
 ```